-- (g) Guardianship Services and Expenses That are not Deductible.
-The following fees and costs are not allowed as a deduction under 130 CMR 520.026(E): - (i) amounts that are also used to reduce a member's assets under 130 CMR 520.004; - (ii) amounts that are also used to meet a deductible or any other deduction allowed under MassHealth regulations; - (iii) expenses related to the appointment of a guardian for an applicant when the appointment is made more than six months before submission of a MassHealth application; - (iv) expenses related to the appointment of a guardian for an applicant or member when the applicant or member does not request a deduction for the appointment within six months of the date of application or date of appointment, whichever is later.
-However, these expenses may be used as allowed pursuant to 130 CMR 506.009: The One-Time Deductible or 520.032 to meet a deductible; - (v) expenses, fees, or costs for expenses that are not essential to obtain medical treatment for the ward including financial management, except when the management is necessary to accurately complete a MassHealth application or redetermination form; - (vi) expenses, fees, or costs for transportation or travel time. - (vii) attorney fees, except when payment of the fees is required for the appointment of the guardian; and - (viii) fees for guardianship services provided by a parent, spouse, sibling, or child, even if appointed by the probate court.
-However, the MassHealth agency allows a deduction for guardianship expenses in accordance with 130 CMR 520.026(E)(3)(a) and (e).
+(g) Guardianship Services and Expenses That are not Deductible.
+The following fees and costs are not allowed as a deduction under 130 CMR 520.026(E): (i)1. amounts that are also used to reduce a member's assets under 1 130 CMR 520.004; (ii)2. amounts that are also used to meet a deductible or any other deduction allowed under MassHealth regulations; (iii)3. expenses related to the appointment of a guardian for an applicant when the appointment is made more than six months before submission of a MassHealth application; (iv)4. expenses related to the appointment of a guardian for an applicant or member when the applicant or member does not request a deduction for the appointment within six months of the date of application or date of appointment, whichever is later.
+However, these expenses may be used as allowed pursuant to 130 CMR 1 506.009: The One-Time Deductible or 520.032 to meet a deductible; I (v)5. expenses, fees, or costs for expenses that are not essential to obtain medical treatment for the ward including financial management, except when the management is necessary to accurately complete a MassHealth application or redetermination form; (vi)6. expenses, fees, or costs for transportation or travel time-; (vii)7. attorney fees, except when payment of the fees is required for the appointment of the guardian; and (viii) 8. fees for guardianship services provided by a parent, spouse, sibling, or child, • even if appointed by the probate court.
+However, the MassHealth agency allows a deduction for guardianship expenses in accordance with 130 CMR 520.026(E)(3)(a) and (e) .; and 9. fees for guardianship services or costs not verified to have been approved by a probate court.